LinerSu/nyu-pl-spring-20-rec/Week 15/README.md

 # Concurrent Programming
 - Def. it is a programming paradigm that supports program concurrency.
-Programming languages
-- Concurrent programs actions that may be performed simultaneously.
+- Concurrent programs: some actions that may be performed simultaneously.
 - Where do we use concurrency?
-	- Web server, Cloud computing, , etc.
+	- Web server, Cloud computing, OS, etc.
 - Is parallel programming?
 Not simply!
 	- In a single processor environment, concurrency apears to interleaved execution of concurrent activities. (i.e. Multithreading)
-	- In multiple processor case, concurrenct is a result of overlapped execution of concurrent activities. (e.g. Multiprocessing)
+	- In multiple processor case, concurrency is a result of overlapped execution of concurrent activities. (e.g. Multiprocessing)
 - Types
 	- Multi-core programming: with multicore processor and multiprocessor system, this programming paradigm helps developer to utilize the large number of cores.
 The processors may have access to a shared memory.
 		- Shared memory